nohum/locale-lollipop-interruptions-plugin/README.md

 A Locale plugin to modify the Lollipop interruption setting (also known as "zen mode") programatically.
 The plugin supports setting the interruption setting to the modes all, priority or none.
-However, due to Android API limitations, setting the mode only supports the indefinite time constraint.
+However, due to Android API limitations, setting the mode activates the indefinite time constraint.

 Build variants
 --------------